kelseyjo959/aws-solutions-architect/applications/README.md

     * application that can initiate a workflow
   * Deciders
     * control the flow of activity tasks in workflow execution
-    * if there is a failure or finished task, Decider decicdes what to do next
+    * if there is a failure or finished task, Decider decides what to do next
   * Activity Workers
     * carry out activity tasks

 ## Simple Notification Service (SNS)

 * web service that makes it easy to set up, operate, and send notifications from the cloud
-* highly scaleable, flexible, and cost-effective capability to publish messages from app  and immediately deliver to subscribers or other apps
+* highly scalable, flexible, and cost-effective capability to publish messages from app  and immediately deliver to subscribers or other apps
 * can deliver to SMS, email, any HTTP endpoint
 * group multiple recipients based on **Topic**
   * topic = access point for allowing recipients to dynamically subscribe to identical copies of the same notification